 20. Exemption for existing rental agreements

-For existing rental agreements signed before 1 July 2020, rental providers and renters will be exempt from some of the new rental laws until that agreement is terminated and a new agreement is signed.
+For existing rental agreements signed before 1 July 2020, rental providers and renters are exempt from some of the new rental laws until that agreement is terminated and a new agreement is signed.

 When do these new rental laws come into effect?